 In reality, it’s much more complicated than this.
-Mainly because most companies are engaged in multiple business enterprises, and while they may be socially responsible in some areas, it may not be an across-the-board practice.
+This is mainly because most companies are engaged in multiple business enterprises.
+And while they may be socially responsible in some areas, it may not be an across-the-board practice.

 Before engaging in socially responsible investing, you first need to define exactly what this means to you.

-In a very general sense, socially responsible investing is mostly about avoiding investments in companies engaging in certain industries or business practices generally considered undesirable.
-For example, it might tend to favor “clean businesses,” the type unlikely to discharge pollutants and damage the environment.
-This might make renewable energy companies highly desirable, but not always.
+In a very general sense, socially responsible investing is mostly about avoiding investments in companies engaging in certain industries or business practices you consider undesirable.
+For example, it may tend to favor “clean businesses,” the type unlikely to discharge pollutants and damage the environment.
+This may make renewable energy companies highly desirable… but not always.

 There are different ways to be socially responsible from a business standpoint, and you may find it is virtually impossible to find companies (or funds that invest in them) that don’t engage in some or all of the possible negative practices.
 Some of these include:

-- A history or pattern of environmental damage or destruction
+- A history of environmental damage or destruction.

-While this may look like a long list, you could probably add a few more categories to it.
+This may look like a long list, but you could probably add a few more categories to it.
 Ultimately, socially responsible investing is highly subjective.
-As most business organizations are likely to be “guilty” of violating one or more criteria — while conforming to others — it can often be a matter of trying to locate the cleanest shirt in a basket of dirty laundry.
-No business entity is ever completely clean, they will only be relatively so at best.
+Most business organizations are likely to be “guilty” of violating one or more criteria — while conforming to others.
+So, it can often be a matter of trying to locate the cleanest shirt in a basket of dirty laundry.
+No business entity is ever completely clean, they will be only relatively so at best.

-This isn’t because business is inherently evil either.
+It’s not that business is inherently evil, either.
 Virtually all for-profit businesses operate to make money.
 As such, being “clean” isn’t typically the first order of business.

-However, before you go out and plunge all of your money into socially responsible stocks, you might want to consider the downside of this investing strategy first.
+However, before you go out and plunge all of your money into socially responsible stocks, you may first want to consider the downside of this investing strategy.

-Socially responsible companies might not be the best investments.
-Sometimes companies might make decisions that, while they are positive from an ethical standpoint, have a negative impact on their profit-making abilities.
+Socially responsible companies may not be the best investments.
+Sometimes companies may make decisions that, while they are positive from an ethical standpoint, have a negative impact on their profit-making abilities.
 For example, McDonald’s (MCD) recently made headlines by announcing a switch to cage-free eggs.
-While this is great for the chickens, is it so good for the company’s bottom line?
+This is great for the chickens, but is it good for the company’s bottom line?
 After all, cage-free chickens cost more to raise, and McDonald’s can’t quite raise the prices of its Egg McMuffins to compensate.

 Not every business touting socially responsible practices actually observes them.
 We live in a world awash in marketing spin.
 This is to say nearly every company would like to describe itself as socially responsible.
 Large companies may even employ marketing and advertising personnel dedicated to creating this image.
 Whether this is an accurate description of a company is another matter.
 Marketing is all about creating a positive image, but this image doesn’t always square with reality.

-An way to engage in socially responsible investing is by using funds focusing on the category.
-There is a large and growing list of mutual funds and exchange traded funds participating in the sector.
+One way to engage in socially responsible investing is by using funds focusing on the category.
+There is a large and growing list of mutual funds and exchange-traded funds (ETFs) participating in the sector.